pmaxian/docs/content/c/concepts/functions/functions.md

 }
 ```

-A function named `greet()` that prints a greeting to the console can be declared like this:
+A function named `greet()` that prints a greeting to the console can be defined like this:

 ```c
 void greet(void) {